shiva123-coder/one-stop-solution/README.md

   - I did some depth research on 405 error and then start checking my logic on app.py then I spotted that no methods were given while creating @app.route for add_job template, I then added methods=["GET", "POST"] to @app.route which then fixed an issue

 - Issue with POST method on the form that I created to add new job for users, I filled the form and submit however after checking on MongoDB databse, I have noticed that some of the input value were not shown on collection , instead [null](static/images/null1.jpg) was shown, upon cross checking all the name and speelings on my HTML and flask I have found that there was mismatch on the name that I used, I was using job_description on HTML and description on app.py file while building POST method and this was causing problem which then fixed once I updated this

+- I stored some images on my databse using their URL which I wanted to render on my home page directly, however upon testing on browser images did not displayed, instead only URL was shown as a string.
+I had to then do some depth research on how to store images on mongoDB however I couldnt find any easy process, after few hours of struggle I decided to re-check my codes and noticed that I have [not supplied img tag inside jinja for loop](static/images/image_url1.jpg) in home.html which was causing an issue in this case.
+This one sorted after I updated my jinja for loop with img tag inside the loop.